environmentalinformatics-marburg/tubedb/docs/_configuration/project.md

 title: "Project Configuration"
 ---

-Project specific configuration is located in files of one subfolder of `config` per project.
+Project specific configuration is located in files of one sub-folder of `config` per project.

 ---
 ### `config/project1/region.ini`